sv-cover/cover-website/docs/forms.md

 In some situations, a checkbox should be rendered as a switch for [better user experience](https://uxplanet.org/checkbox-vs-toggle-switch-7fc6e83f10b8).
 To do so, set `switch` to true in PHP or Twig.
 This will render a switch using the `.switch.is-rounded` class.
 You can add additional classes to the `attr` configuration for more options.
 Read the linked blog post for documentation on when a switch is appropriate.

 Bulma allows for customisation of the "call to action" on the button of a file input.
-This can be customised by setting the `cta` (default: `'Browse…'`) configuration option (in PHP or Twig).
+This can be customised by setting the `cta` (default: `'Browseâ€¦'`) configuration option (in PHP or Twig).

 ## Notes